grokify/fastly-guide-compute/docs/basics/domains_and_tls.md

 1. Ensure you have a paid account
 1. Add a certificate by using Fastly's integrations with Let's Encrypt and Globalsign or bringing your own

 > Note: Since Compute@Edge requires TLS, you will not be able to use Let's Encrypt's manual certification provisioning process as the Let's Encrypt needs to access a file in the `.well-known` folder which won't be accessible.
+Fastly addresses this by enabling automatic certificate signing through the Fastly Management Console.

 ## How to Add a Domain